2025 Tax Reform for Non-U.S. Investors and Companies: International Tax Provisions in the One Big Beautiful Bill Act

 Description

-On May 22, 2025, the U.S. House of Representatives passed the OBBB.
-This new bill generally makes some international tax provisions from the 2017 Tax Cuts and Jobs Act (TCJA) permanent, including the international provisions global intangible low-taxed income (GILTI), foreign-derived intangible income (FDII), and base erosion and anti-abuse tax (BEAT).
+This new bill generally makes many of the international tax provisions from the 2017 Tax Cuts and Jobs Act (TCJA) permanent, including various aspects of the international provisions relating to global intangible low-taxed income (GILTI), foreign-derived intangible income (FDII), and base erosion and anti-abuse tax (BEAT).
 However, certain modifications and new provisions significantly impact U.S. international tax policy and tax planning.

 Outline